philipnickel/02613_HPC_project/README.md

 **12.** Process all floorplans using one of your implementations (ideally a fast one) and answer the below questions.
 Hint: use Pandas to process the CSV results generated by the script.

-  A combination of the cuda-"ized" jacobi function and dýnamic parallelization was used to run through all floor plans which took approximately 29 minutes.
+  A combination of the CUDA-based jacobi function and dynamic parallelization was used to run through all floor plans which took approximately 29 minutes.

 - a)    What is the distribution of the mean temperatures?
 Show your results as histograms.